June 16th, 2025 | CMS

 Lunar benefits from Laravel's modern architecture and can be optimized for exceptional performance.
 With proper implementation, it can handle enterprise-level traffic and complex product catalogs.

-Simple Commerce provides outstanding performance through Statamic's flexible architecture.
+Cargo provides outstanding performance through Statamic's flexible architecture.
 While it defaults to flat-file storage for optimal speed, it also supports database storage for larger catalogs, making it scalable for businesses with extensive product inventories.

 Magento can handle enterprise-level traffic and massive product catalogs, but requires significant server resources and expert optimization to achieve good performance.
 Without proper setup, it can be notoriously slow and resource-intensive.